 If you will be graduating from a secondary school located outside the United States, please note that neither the SAT or ACT is required for admission.
 Please see Getting Started for more information.

-Please Note: Once you have submitted your Common Application and indicated your preferred testing plan, under no circumstances can you reverse your decision.
+Please Note: Once you have submitted your Common Application or Coalition Application and indicated your preferred testing plan, under no circumstances can you reverse your decision.